bvanelli/python-for-data-analysis/README.md

 * [_GitHub repository_](https://github.com/bvanelli/python-for-data-analysis)
 * [_Google Collab_](https://colab.research.google.com/): a platform where you can run Jupyter Notebooks in the cloud without installing anything on your computer.
+* [_Jetbrains Student Pack_](https://www.jetbrains.com/academy/student-pack/): Access free JetBrains IDEs,
+  AI tools, plugins, and courses for the full duration of your studies.
+* [_GitHub Student Developer Pack_](https://education.github.com/pack): Github partner products, GitHub tools, and other resources that can be claimed with a student account.

 ## Textbooks